 Fiberglass mesh is a durable material that is resistant to damage, making it a great choice for high-traffic areas, like the front door.
 The thick layer of fiberglass keeps pests out and air in, though it hinders the view of the outside world more than polyester or aluminum mesh.
 "Vinyl-coated fiberglass mesh is the most popular option because of its durability, and it's also affordable and easy to install," says Giovanni Scippo, an interior designer and director of 3D Lines, a U.K.-based architectural renderings company.
 "Fiberglass doesn’t crease or easily dent after rough use," says Jason Farr, president and owner of Aviara Pavers, a design and outdoor living specialist company headquartered in Escondido, California.

 Aluminum mesh is generally the most expensive option, but also the most durable due to its rigidity.
 It allows ample air and sun into the home.
-Aluminum mesh is typically coated for increased protection against rain, wind, sleet, and snow.
+Aluminum mesh, like the one found on the Andersen LuminAire Retractable Screen Door, is typically coated for increased protection against rain, wind, sleet, and snow.
 "Aluminum is slightly more durable than fiberglass.
 It's weather-resistant and offers good ventilation and protection from insects," says Scippo.
 If you want a great view from your door, consider aluminum as well.
 "Aluminum has greater visibility, which is fantastic for looking out," says Farr.
 (Just remember you may also be more likely to bump into it when it's closed, too.)

 A final consideration when choosing a mesh material is light filtration and visibility.
-"The differences in these materials will determine how much light can enter the house or if it is even possible to see outside at all," says Kowalski.
+"The differences in these materials will determine how much light can enter the house or if it is even possible to see outside at all," says Kamil Kowalski, president of LimakWay Remodeling in Chicago.

 Retractable screen doors are designed to roll up into a frame, but you need to think about what type of frame the screen has and whether it is the right choice for your home.
 Think about the finish and if it will look appealing with the doorframe.
 You can find ABS plastic frames in various colors.
 These frames are flexible, lightweight, and can be painted to match the decor.